ipa320/seneka_sensor_node/README.md

 Thus, you do not need to have the SDK for developing code other than that related to this package.

 ### Now you're good to go
-If everything has been set up correctly, the SENEKA stack should now be built.
+If everything has been set up correctly, the SENEKA_SENSOR_NODE repository should now build correctly.
 Else, you have to start ...

 ### Debugging